 In addition to roped climbs on the cliffs, bouldering can be found up hill from the Echo Lake parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Canada Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Canada Cliff:

 Featured Route For Canada Cliff

 Quite a few advanced sport climbs here, not yet documented on Mountain Project.